-Children are settled and happy in the environment where the childminder sensitively interacts with the children.
-Children's work is displayed around the playroom which develops their sense of positive self-esteem, achievement and pride in their work.
-Children are confident and relate very well to the childminder and to other members of the family and enjoy the company within the warm and comfortable environment.

-Social interaction with other children through regular attendance at local toddler groups, childminder drop in groups and Friday Club helps to develop relationships with children of a similar age.
-Children become independent as they choose between a variety of toys and resources, which appeal to all.
-They have fun playing together and initiating games.
-Children enjoy cooking activities and helping to prepare their meals for the day.
+Children are settled and happy in the environment, where the childminder sensitively interacts with the children.
+Children are confident and relate very well to the childminder and to other members of the family and enjoy the company within the warm environment.
+Social interaction with other children, through regular attendance at local toddler groups, helps to develop relationships with children of a similar age.
+Children become independent, as they choose between a variety of stimulating toys and resources within the playroom, which appeal to all.

 A good range of activities supports children's learning and development.
-Regular outings to local venues, such as the library for Story and Song time, the shops or to the local parks to play or feed the ducks, help to develop an understanding of the world around them.
+Regular outings to local venues, such as the library or the shops, help to develop an understanding of the world around them.
 Children enjoy books and stories, which are part of the daily routine.
-Through playing games, children develop many skills such as, co-ordination, co-operation, sharing and taking turns.

-Children enjoy excursions to the zoo, which allows them to explore and investigate.
+Through playing games, children develop many skills, such as co-ordination, co-operation, sharing and taking turns.
+Children enjoy excursions to the farm and the beach, which allows them to explore and investigate.
 Painting and music nurture children's creative development.
 Good support reinforces new language and counting by rote increases children's understanding of numbers and their enjoyment of rhythm, through puzzles and musical toys.